 Some West Bank farming villages lost farmland to the Israeli side and are subject to a system of permits and checkpoints before they can get to their olive groves and orchards.
-Palestinian communities and aid agencies say the restrictions on movement created by the barrier also prevent people going to work, attending school and accessing health services.
+Palestinian communities and aid agencies say the barrier also prevents people from going to work or school and accessing health services.

-A 2011 report from the U.N.
+A 2014 report from the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA) gives an in-depth summary of the humanitarian impact of the barrier.
-This July 2012 update gives a brief overview.

 The violence of the Intifada prompted Israel to punish suspected militants for attacks by demolishing their family homes.
 The Israeli human rights organisation B'Tselem says Israel demolished 664 homes as punishment for suspected militant activities until the practice was officially ended in February 2005.
-However, a few were demolished in 2009.
+A few more homes were demolished in 2009.

 The majority of house demolitions are carried out during military operations, says ICAHD.

 Israeli restrictions on the movement of people and goods around the Palestinian Territories, using checkpoints, closures and curfews, affect every aspect of daily life for Palestinians.

 Socioeconomic conditions are worst in Gaza, where Israeli closures are more severe than in the West Bank.

 An international economic boycott of the Hamas-led government after its election win in January 2006 exacerbated the situation.
 Western donor nations, including the European Union, withheld direct aid to the Palestinian Authority, though money was still channelled to the region through individuals or other organisations.